-A Research Assistant is a member of a research group in a Laboratory or Project.
-The position offers a close association with members of the Faculty and is a very effective arrangement for graduate study.
+A Research Assistant (RA) is a member of a research group in a Laboratory or Project.
+The position offers a close association with members of the Faculty.
 Work on the thesis project is normally part of the Research Assistant’s assignment and most students welcome the opportunity to participate on a research project that frequently influences their choice of thesis topic.

 A Research Assistant may register for up to 27 units of scheduled classroom and laboratory work; this limit is strictly observed for all Research Assistants.
 Exceptions are granted by the Committee on Graduate Students only in exceptional circumstances.
 In this Department, this usually means two 12-unit graduate subjects.
-For those who are not Research Assistants, academic credit may be received for participation in the research program by registering for subject 6.960 and/or for thesis.
+In addition, students should be registered for 24 thesis units (6.THG) during every registration period, or 12 units of 6.960 in the first fall and spring terms.

 TUITION AND STIPEND COSTS